msobanjo/courseware/topics/terraform/modules/resources/README.md

 To delete the created resource run the following command in the terminal, make sure that the terminal is in the directory where `main.tf` is located:

 `terraform destroy`

+You should get an error message saying that it's not possible, this is expected behaviour.

+Within the `main.tf` file remove the `prevent_destroy` meta argument, and re-run the *destroy* command.

 Ensure that you check the changes that this action will make to your infrastructure and type `yes` to agree.